futursolo/stylist-rs/css-in-rust/README.md

 Please be aware that this project is still under heavy development and that future changes might break your code.
 I'm still not sure about the overall design but I needed something like this and I'm sure some other people do as well.

-If you'd like to be kept up to date or you'd like to support my work:
+If you'd like to be kept up to date or you'd like to support my work please visit me on those platforms:

 - [Twitter](https://twitter.com/lukidoescode)
 - [Patreon](https://www.patreon.com/lukaswagner)